- Comparison Summary + Fast Answers

 That’s great news.
 And it can also add a bit of strain to organizing your finances, tracking paperwork like proposals or invoices, and maintaining proper team-wide communication at your company.

-So for this next section on Freshbooks vs Quickbooks Premium Features, we’ll focus on the features you might need as your become more advanced in your small business.
+So for this next section we’ll focus on the features you might need as your become more advanced in your small business.

-We’ll ask questions like: would Freshbooks vs Quickbooks be better for a small agency?
+We’ll ask questions like: which would be better for a small agency?
 Or for a remote team of 5+ people?
 Are there enough features on both platforms to allow for the right kind of growth at the right price?
 Etc.

-We’ve taken a few of our favorite premium features from each platform and compared how Freshbooks vs Quickbooks measures up on each count.
+We’ve taken a few of our favorite premium features from each platform and compared how each one measures up on each count.

-Below is a quick glance at Freshbooks vs Quickbooks when it comes to more advanced premium features.
+Below is a quick glance at more advanced premium features.

 As with the “Basic Features” section above, we aren’t necessarily comparing apples to apples here.
-Meaning, we’re not comparing solely Freshbooks vs Quickbooks most popular plans, for example.
+Meaning, we’re not comparing solely the most popular plans, for example.

 Instead, we’re taking a more macro-level view and simply asking: of the premium features that exist (features not included in the most basic plan) which of them are worth noting and how does the competition measure up?

-It would not be wise to make your final decision based on this section alone (as is true with any other section in our Freshbooks vs Quickbooks deep-dive).
+It would not be wise to make your final decision based on this section alone.

 If you’re on your way to becoming a bit more advanced than a one-person business with a handful of new clients each month, you’ve probably considered client retainers as an option.